Neoliberalism: Religious opposition

 Catholic political scientist Albert Bikaj considers the neoliberal concept of free market "fundamentally nihilistic" because it's profit-oriented, neglecting Christian ethics and undermining human dignity, common good, environment, and civilisation.
-In his 84-page apostolic exhortation Evangelii gaudium, Catholic Pope Francis described unfettered capitalism as "a new tyranny" and called on world leaders to fight rising poverty and inequality, stating:
+In his 84-page apostolic exhortation Evangelii gaudium, Pope Francis, the head of the Catholic Church described unfettered capitalism as "a new tyranny" and called on world leaders to fight rising poverty and inequality, stating:

+Some people continue to defend trickle-down theories which assume that economic growth, encouraged by a free market, will inevitably succeed in bringing about greater justice and inclusiveness in the world.
+This opinion, which has never been confirmed by the facts, expresses a crude and naive trust in the goodness of those wielding economic power and in the sacralized workings of the prevailing economic system.
+Meanwhile, the excluded are still waiting.

 Political opposition

 In political science, disillusionment with neoliberalism is seen as a cause of de-politicization and the growth of anti-political sentiment, which can in turn encourage populist politics and re-politicization.

 Instances of political opposition to neoliberalism from the late 1990s onward include: